FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

   3. Cybran: Microwave Accelerator (Speed & Range)
   4. Seraphim: Chronoton Accelerator RCH (Speed & Range)

 As we can see, each ACU has a gun upgrade for you to use, with Aeon having it's old range upgrade split into two upgrades (with the second giving it +5 range over other ACUs).
-Although these upgrades are not the only ones you can get,
+Although these upgrades are not the only ones you can get, with some other common upgrades being:

+- T2 Engineering Suite (Seraphim and UEF can have gun and T2, whereas Cybran and Aeon have to choose.)
+- Nano-Repair / Shield, each faction has either of these options (UEF has both available), great for survivability should your 1v1 game go on for extended time periods.

 ### Overcharge
 ### Positioning